-I don't see couples for relationship counselling or marriage counselling.
+I DON'T see couples for relationship counselling, marriage counselling, or civil partnership therapy.

 - Not attempting to overcome, resolve our existing relationship, marriage difficulties, leaving us vulnerable, open to other love interests

 - Inappropriate, excessive emotional intimacy - we may spend excessive time with our special close friend confiding in them, sharing intimate, emotional feelings, secrets, rather than with our existing partner

 - Arranging private talk time

 - Secrecy, deception (adding to the attraction, excitement) - we may not tell our partner about how much time we spend with our special close friend, we may even say we are doing other activities, omitting to mention we'd seen them, when we have and if confronted by our emotional affair, we minimise or deny it